MaeiMaei/aminopy-cookbook/docs/source/workarounds.rst

 While that should normally do fine, you can swap the "device_id" value out with a new one.
 For example, in case your ID got smited or you want to bypass some restriction.

-Alternatively you can also add the deviceId parameter to your login function like this:
+Alternatively you can also add the deviceId parameter to your client function like this:

 .. code-block:: python

-    client.login(email='YOUR_EMAIL', password='YOUR_PASSWORD', deviceId='variable or string here')
+    client = amino.Client(deviceId='variable or string here')

-The advantage of this is that it opens the login function up to be used more dynamically, like in loops.
+The advantage of this is that it opens the function up to be used more dynamically, like in loops.